kayodeao/k8s-ingress-deploymet/README.md

     kubectl get svc -n ingress-nginx
     ```

-    Look for the EXTERNAL-IP of the `ingress-nginx-controller` service.
+    CHECK for the EXTERNAL-IP of the `ingress-nginx-controller` service.

-2. Create an A record in your DNS provider's management console pointing to this IP.
+2. Create a record in your DNS provider's management console pointing to this IP.

 ### Step 5: Verify Deployment